Gamergenic1/MaxQ/README.md

 ## About NASA's SPICE Toolkit

-The **Spaceflight Toolkit for Unreal Engine 5** is powered by the **SPICE Toolkit** software released by NASA/JPL/NAIF, which is the premier Space Flight toolset for space flight planning and analysis.
+**MaxQ** is powered by the **SPICE Toolkit** software released by NASA/JPL/NAIF, which is the industry standard Space Flight toolset for space flight planning and analysis.
 This toolkit is used by JPL and other organizations to plan and analyze real-life space missions and operations.

 SPICE is described by NAIF as "a large collection of user-level application program interfaces (APIs) and underlying subroutines and functions", including significant technical reference documents and additional user-focused documentation.
 NAIF has released versions of the SPICE toolkit for FORTRAN, MATLAB, C, and other scientifically-oriented programming languages.